The perilous 1,000-mile journey to save Africa’s endangered black rhinos

 This week, a three-month-old elephant was saved thanks to the actions of the Muvucuza Community in Maputo Special Reserve, who alerted rangers to the youngster wondering around alone.

-A team, led by Mozambique’s National Administration of Conservation Areas (ANAC), Saving the Survivors, Dyck Advisory Group and Peace Parks Foundation, quickly responded.
+A team, led by Mozambique’s National Administration of Conservation Areas (ANAC), Saving the Survivors, Environment Management and Conservation Trust (EMCT) and Peace Parks Foundation, quickly responded.
 When found, the calf was extremely weak and hungry, and it is estimated that it had been alone for about three days.

 Veterinarian, João Almeida from Saving the Survivors, said that it was touch and go for several hours.
 Although they immediately administered fluids intravenously, specialised fresh milk had to be flown in from South Africa.